History of the Pacific Islands: Other islands

 In the history of Melanesia, the original inhabitants of the islands now named Melanesia were likely the ancestors of the present day Papuan-speaking people.
 These people are thought to have occupied New Guinea tens of millennia ago and reached the islands 35,000 years ago (according to radiocarbon dating).
 They appear to have occupied these islands as far east as the main islands in the Solomon Islands (i.e., including San Cristobal) and perhaps even to the smaller islands farther to the east.

 The ancestors of the so-called "Micronesians" in the history of Micronesia settled there over 4,000 years ago.
-A decentralized chieftain-based system eventually evolved into a more centralized economic and religious empire centered on Yap.
-European explorers – first the Portuguese in search of the Spice Islands (Indonesia) and then the Spanish – reached the Carolines in the 16th century, with the Spanish establishing sovereignty.
+A decentralized chieftain-based system eventually evolved into a more centralized economic and religious empire centred on Yap.
+European explorers – first the Portuguese in search of the Spice Islands (Indonesia) and then the Spaniards – reached the Carolines in the 16th century, with Spain establishing sovereignty.

-Researchers of the History of the Marshall Islands agree on little more than that successive waves of migratory peoples from Southeast Asia spread across the Western Pacific about 3,000 years ago, and that some of them landed on and remained on these islands.
+Researchers of the history of the Marshall Islands agree on little more than that successive waves of migratory peoples from Southeast Asia spread across the Western Pacific about 3,000 years ago, and that some of them landed on and remained on these islands.
 The Spanish explorer Alonso de Salazar landed there in 1529.
 They were named for English explorer John Marshall, who visited them in 1799.
 The Marshall Islands were claimed by Spain in 1874.
-Following papal mediation and German compensation of $4.5 million, Spain recognized Germany's claim in 1885, which established a protectorate and set up trading stations on the islands of Jaluit and Ebon to carry out the flourishing copra (dried coconut meat) trade.
+Following papal mediation and German compensation of $4.5 million, Spain recognised Germany's claim in 1885, which established a protectorate and set up trading stations on the islands of Jaluit and Ebon to carry out the flourishing copra (dried coconut meat) trade.
 Marshallese Iroij (high chiefs) continued to rule under indirect colonial German administration.

-In the History of the Society Islands, the archipelago is generally believed to have been named by Captain James Cook in honor of the Royal Society, sponsor of the first British scientific survey of the islands; however, Cook states in his journal that he called the islands Society "as they lay contiguous to one another".
+In the history of the Society Islands, the archipelago is generally believed to have been named by Captain James Cook in honour of the Royal Society, sponsor of the first British scientific survey of the islands; however, Cook states in his journal that he called the islands Society "as they lay contiguous to one another".

 In the history of Tuamotu, the Tuamotus were first discovered by a Spanish expedition led by Ferdinand Magellan in 1521.
 From the Inca Empire, Tupac Inca Yupanqui is also credited with leading a nearly 10-month voyage of exploration into the Pacific around 1480.
 None of these visits were of political consequence, the islands being in the sphere of influence of the Pomare dynasty of Tahiti.
-At the beginning 18th century the first Christian missionaries arrived.
+At the beginning 18th century, the first Christian missionaries arrived.
 The islands' pearls penetrated the European market in the late 19th century, making them a coveted possession.
 Following the forced abdication of King Pomare V of Tahiti, the islands were annexed as an overseas territory of France.